2026 FIFA World Cup Prize Money: How Much Will the Champions Really Earn?

 No. FIFA does not award any extra prize money to host nations.
 The United States, Canada, and Mexico will receive the same performance-based payments as other teams.
 However, hosts benefit indirectly through ticket sales, sponsorship growth, tourism, and long-term infrastructure development, which can generate billions in economic impact.

 The 2026 FIFA World Cup will not only crown a champion — it will redefine the financial landscape of international football.
-With $655 million in prize money, guaranteed payouts for every qualified nation and the richest final in the sport’s history, this tournament is set to rewrite the economic story of the World Cup.
+With a total financial distribution of $871 million, including $655 million in prize money and additional support for all participating teams, this tournament is set to rewrite the economic story of the World Cup.

 Want to follow every moment live in your local time?
 Explore our complete 2026 FIFA World Cup match schedule by time zone and make sure you never miss a kick.